Reds vs. Orioles Player Props Betting Odds

 Santander Stats

-- Anthony Santander has 74 hits with 20 doubles, a triple, 14 home runs, 26 walks and 47 RBI.
-He's also stolen one base.
+- Anthony Santander has recorded 76 hits with 20 doubles, a triple, 14 home runs and 26 walks.
+He has driven in 47 runs with one stolen base.

-- Santander has picked up at least one hit in three games in a row.
-During his last five outings he is hitting .381 with four home runs and eight RBI.
+- Santander takes a four-game streak with at least one hit into this one.
+In his last five games he is batting .381 with three home runs and five RBI.

 Santander Recent Games